TorchDR/TorchDR/docs/source/all.rst

 ^^^^^

-The following classes are used to perform various operations such as computing the pairwise distances between the data points, binary search, and false position optimization.
+The following classes are used to perform various operations such as computing the pairwise distances between the data points as well as solving root search problems.

 .. autosummary::
    :toctree: gen_modules/